sebinsua/resume/sebinsua-resume.md

 _We R Interactive blends the best of games, film and TV production to create social games that bring global audiences together around sport and music._

-- Designed and lead the creation of a back-end system to support a sport game as well as recruiting developers for my team.
+- Designed and led the creation of a back-end system to support a sport game as well as recruiting developers for my team.
 - The system was decomposed into multiple services and stored data in Cassandra.
 I created a service which would automatically generate a series of questions from a stream of data and a template, a real-time market-outcome resolution service that would automatically resolve a series of previously generated questions depending on a simple DSL and a stream of real-life data, and a service that could have data pushed to or pulled from it and parse this data into a common format before feeding it into a message queue for deeper processing.
 - Setup a continuous integration system using Jenkins, and used Puppet to automate deployment of some of the services to AWS.